KCaldeira/coin_bgc/CONTINUATION.md

     """
     Run all optimizations for a region/model combination.
     """
-    # Step 2.1: Calculate initial parameters from global piControl data
+    # Step 2.1: Calculate initial parameters from piControl data
-    # Step 2.2: Set reference values to historical means
-    # Step 2.3: Optimize climate sensitivity parameters using historical data
+    # Step 2.2: Optimize climate sensitivity parameters using historical data
-    # Step 2.4: Optimize CO2 parameters using bgc_data
+    # Step 2.3: Optimize CO2 parameters using bgc_data
-    # Step 2.5: Optimize all parameters using bgc_data and piControl_data
+    # Step 2.4: Optimize all parameters using bgc_data and piControl_data
-    # Step 2.6: Final optimization of climate sensitivity parameters using all data
+    # Step 2.5: Final optimization of climate sensitivity parameters using all data
-    # Step 2.7: Complete optimization using all datasets
+    # Step 2.6: Complete optimization using all datasets
 ```

 This approach makes parameter management much clearer and more maintainable.